 GREENE: Russell, one thing that I know matters to Tyler is his family.
 He told me back in April how important his family is.
 And I understand they were actually in Birmingham when you went to these games.

 LEWIS: Yeah, his family is able to go to about one series of games with him a year.
 And they were able to come to this series.
 His family lives out in California in San Diego, drove out from California - actually brought him his truck.

 LEWIS: Drove him his truck.
 Both his dad and his grandfather had a hand in coaching Tyler, getting him to the point of where he is now.
 And, as Tyler says, baseball really is the heritage of their family.
 And his grandfather, Art Saladino, Sr., says Tyler really is - he's a special player.

 ART SALADINO, SR.: You know, he can go as far as he wants because he likes the game.
 Like anybody else, if you like the game, stick with it.
 You know?
 And don't give up.

 GREENE: Wow, that's one proud grandfather.
 Well, Russell, I know you and I are going to be watching to see how far Tyler does go this year.
 Thanks so much for going to those games and checking in with us.

 GREENE: Russell Lewis is NPR's Southern bureau chief.

 You can see a picture Tyler Saladino's new baseball glove at NPR.org.
 And we'll check back in with Tyler later in the season.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.